ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 2. The uploaded CSV file is stored in {{site.data.keyword.cos_full_notm}} service as a dataset.
 3. The dataset is then used to build and deploy a machine learning model.
 The deployed model is exposed as an API (scoring-endpoint).
 4. The user makes an API call to predict the outcome with the test data.
-5. The deployed machine learning model is monitored for performance, accuracy and other key parameters.
+5. The deployed machine learning model is monitored for quality, accuracy and other key parameters.

-## Before you begin
-{: #prereqs}

-* Obtain an [IBM Cloud API key](https://{DomainName}/iam/apikeys) and save the key for future reference.

 ## Import data to a project
 {: #import_data_project}